Search this site

-This incident occurred few years ago; when I now recall it, I sometimes dismiss it as merely a figment of my imagination - perhaps a hallucinatory effect caused by a fevered body, or something of that kind.
-But, my heart says no; there is no reason to dismiss the incident as untrue or imaginary.
-My experience then was real!
+This incident occurred a few years ago.
+When I now recall it, I sometimes dismiss it as merely a figment of my imagination — perhaps a hallucinatory effect caused by a fevered body or something of that kind.
+But my heart says no; there is no reason to dismiss the incident as untrue or imaginary.
+My experience was real!

-It is necessary that I narrate the incident in some detail.
+I must narrate the incident in some detail.

-But let me emphasize at the very beginning that I have not suffered from any kind of illness during the last ten years.
-I am not afflicted by any kind of mental disorders now, and at the time of the incident - around four years ago - I was in perfect mental health.
+But let me emphasize at the very beginning that I have not suffered from any illness during the last ten years.
+I am not afflicted by any mental disorders now or at the time of the incident, around four years ago.
+I was in perfect mental health.
 My life as a school teacher till then had been rather uneventful, and I had not experienced anything extraordinary or out of the world.
-Like any other school teacher, my life too was guided by ordinary and routine duties.
+Like any other school teacher, my life, too, was guided by ordinary and routine duties.